inko-lang/inko/docs/source/getting-started/hello-error-handling.md

 won't emit any warnings because the result isn't used, nor will it emit any warnings because the variable assigned to isn't used.

-If we run the program using just `inko run hello.inko`, we get the expected "Hello, world!" output, confirming our program still works.
+If we run the program using just `./build/debug/hello`, we get the expected "Hello, world!" output, confirming our program still works.

 ## Handling the error